LinuxCNC/linuxcnc/src/hal/classicladder/README.txt

 In a console :
-type make if you want to recompile the sources. type ./classicladder to launch this project. or ./classicladder xxxxxxxx to start with using project datas xxxxxxxx.
+type make if you want to recompile the sources. type ./classicladder to launch this project. or ./classicladder xxxxxxxx to start with using project data xxxxxxxx.

 Ensure you've the package libgtk+1.2-devel installed before to compile (no more necessary since v0.7.60 using GTK2).

-To compile on PowerPC processor, in the Makefile, add the caracter '#' to comment the line MAKE_IO_ACCESS.
+To compile on PowerPC processor, in the Makefile, add the character '#' to comment the line MAKE_IO_ACCESS.

 A Windows port is available, but not with all the i/o features, and in an older